Deadly Thai floods close factories, threaten Bangkok

 The Rojana estate in Ayutthaya province, run by Rojana Industrial Park Pcl, was flooded after a wall of sandbags failed to hold back water overnight.

-"All 198 factories at Rojana have to be closed because the water is about 5.1 meters high," Industry Minister Wannarat Channukul told Reuters.
+"All 198 factories at Rojana have to be closed because the water is about 5.1 metres high," Industry Minister Wannarat Channukul told Reuters.

 A Honda spokeswoman said it had moved about 3,000 assembled cars from the estate to other areas.
 Hana Microelectronics Pcl has also had to close its plant in Ayutthaya.